 Another provision to help employers maintain operations and payroll is a temporary increase in the amount of interest expense businesses are allowed to deduct on their tax returns.
 The CARES Act will increase this limitation from thirty percent to fifty percent of taxable income for 2019 and 2020.

 Qualified Improvement Property

-The CARES Act fixes an error in the tax code related to the depreciation schedule for improvements to business properties.
-Specifically, the CARES Act allows businesses to immediately write off costs associated with improving facilities instead of having to depreciate those improvements over a 39-year life of the building.
+Congress fixed an error in the tax code related to the depreciation schedule for improvements to business properties.
+Businesses can now immediately write off costs associated with improving facilities instead of having to depreciate those improvements over a 39-year life of the building.
 This will encourage businesses to continue to invest in property improvements as America recovers from COVID-19, and increase businesses’ access to cash flow.

 Relief for Businesses

 The CARES Act includes measures to temporarily delay or modify regulations that normally tie up capital.
 The following provisions are in place to encourage banks and credit unions to work with those businesses and individuals struggling to survive.